 For the churros

-- Transfer the dough into a piping or pastry bag fitted with a large star tip (like Wilton 1M or Ateco 867).
-Place the bag in a tall glass to make it easier to fill.
+- Transfer to a piping bag with a star tip.
+Place the bag in a glass to make it easier to fill.

 Notes